hummingbird-dev/hummingbird-treeview/README.md

 - **input id's and data-id's**<br>
   The input id's and data-id's
   e.g. `<input id="xnode-0" data-id="custom-0"` ... can be set.
 The
   data-id can be any text.
-It is important for the support of the n-tuple (doubles, triplets, ...) nodes.
-That means you can have more than one node with the same data-id's but different id's.
-Thus every node can be addressed via the unique id.
-And all copies of a node including itself can be addressed via the common data-id.

 - **input class="hummingbird-end-node"**<br>
   Add this to every node, which is